Detecting the skewness of data from the five-number summary and its application in meta-analysis: Motivating examples

-We first present a simulation study to evaluate the performance of the existing transformation methods when the underlying distribution is skewed away from normality.
-Specifically, we consider four normal-related distributions (\citealp{forbes2011distributions}) as follows: (i) the skew-normal distribution with parameters $\xi=0$, $\omega=1$ and $\alpha=-10$, (ii) the half-normal distribution with parameters $\mu=0$ and $\sigma^2=1$, (iii) the log-normal distribution with parameters $\mu=0$ and $\sigma^2=1$, and (iv) the mixture-normal distribution that takes the values from $N(-2,1)$ with probability 0.3 and from $N(2,1)$ with probability 0.7.
-Also to visualize the skewness of the distributions, the probability density functions of the four distributions are plotted in Figure \ref{fig:four_skewed_distributions}.
+To start with, we first present a simulation study to evaluate the performance of the existing transformation methods \cite{Tong2014,luo2016,shi2018} when the underlying distribution is skewed away from normality.
+Specifically, we consider four normal-related distributions \cite{forbes2011distributions} as follows: (i) the skew-normal distribution with parameters $\delta=0$, $\omega=1$ and $\alpha=-10$, (ii) the half-normal distribution with parameters $\mu=0$ and $\sigma^2=1$, (iii) the log-normal distribution with parameters $\mu=0$ and $\sigma^2=1$, and (iv) the mixture-normal distribution that takes the values from $N(-2,1)$ with probability 0.3 and from $N(2,1)$ with probability 0.7.
+To visualize the skewness of the distributions, the probability density functions of the four distributions are also plotted in Figure \ref{fig:four_skewed_distribution}.
+It is evident that they are all skewed away, more or less, from the normal distribution.

 Next, for each distribution, a sample of size 200 is randomly generated.
 With the complete sample, we can readily compute the sample mean and SD, and also collect the sample median, the minimum and maximum values.
-Now to evaluate the normal-based methods under scenario $\mathcal{S}_1$, we apply \cite{luo2016} and \cite{Tong2014} to estimate the sample mean and SD, respectively.
+Now to evaluate the normal-based methods for transformation, we further apply Luo et al.\cite{luo2016} to estimate the sample mean and Wan et al.\cite{Tong2014} to estimate the sample SD under scenario $\mathcal{S}_1$.
 With 100,000 simulations, we report the averages (standard errors) of the estimated sample mean and SD, together with the averages (standard errors) of the true sample mean and SD, in Table \ref{motivation_simulation}.
 From the simulated results, it is evident that the converted sample mean and SD using the normal-based methods are less accurate for all four skewed distributions.
 In particular, we note that the sample SD is significantly overestimated for $\text{Log-normal}(0,1)$, and the sample mean is significantly overestimated for the mixture-normal distribution.